mkoelle/BC-React-Application-Architecture-for-Production/README.md

 ```

 The idea of using the index export file seems similar to chapter 2's features export.
 It's nice but we don't set up anything to enforce it this time?

+#### Button

+> mark - i'ma pressing the button!

+I thought the `keyof typeof` means of enforcing variants was neat for enforcing keys for the variants in the button props.